Geeksltd/MSharp.Docs/Tutorials/18/README.md

     }
 }
 ```

-According to the requirements users should be able to select custom columns so we have used `.DisplayMode(DisplayMode.Selectable)` M# fluent method with **DisplayMode.Selectable** parameter to let users make these columns visible or hidden.
+According to the requirements users should be able to select custom columns; So we have used `.DisplayMode(DisplayMode.Selectable)` M# fluent method with **DisplayMode.Selectable** parameter to let users make these columns visible or hidden.
 We should also put *Add candidate* and *Delete selected candidates* to the top right side of the page, so we have put their name with special format in `HeaderText()` method.
-For showing available status based on current candidate status, we have used `ButtonColumn()` method with other special M# fluent methods.
-By calling `.RepeatDataSource()` and `.RepeatDataSourceType()` method we have configured M# to use our custom method to feed its data.
+For showing available status based on current candidate status, we have used `ButtonColumn()` method with other special M# fluent methods. `.RepeatDataSource()` and `.RepeatDataSourceType()` methods configure M# to use our custom method to feed its data.
 By calling `.SeperatorTemplate()` method we have used "|" as a separator for each value and by calling `.OnClick()` method we have called our custom method for changing selected candidate status.

-Let's continue our work with adding *Form module* named **CandidateForm** like below:
+Let's continue with adding *Form module* named **CandidateForm** like below:

 ```C#
 using MSharp;